djangonauts/django-hstore/README.rst

   mapping of string keys to string values.
 Values are stored as strings in the database regarding of their original type.
 * Hstore extension is not automatically installed on use this package.
 You must install it manually.
-* For run tests, hstore extension must be installed on template1 database.
+* To run tests, hstore extension must be installed on template1 database.

 =======
 Install